lucasefe/lucasefe/README.md

 ### Hola!

-- Currently working for Broadly, and not looking for a job.
+- Currently working for Community Phone, and not looking for a job.